preloader image

 How Game Mechanics Influence Player Spending Behavior

-Various types of game mechanics shape player spending behavior.
+Various types of game mechanics shape player spending behaviour.
+As game development trends evolve, understanding monetisation mechanics becomes crucial for commercial success.

 1. Free-to-Play (F2P) Games: Encouraging Microtransactions